evanlouie/assertate/README.md

 ### The Basics

-The library provides the of the box assertions and control flow functions that you will need to validate basic data and primitive types.
+The library provides the of the box assertions and control flow type-predicates functions that you will need to validate basic data and primitive types.

 ```typescript
 import {